 (a) The S/U option allows a student to take a course on an ‘ungraded’ basis i.e. no letter grade such as A, B, etc will be awarded.
 A course will be indicated as 'S’ (Satisfactory) if the final letter grade obtained is a 'D' or better.
 Conversely, it will be indicated as 'U’ (Unsatisfactory) if the grade obtained is ‘F’.
-The descriptor ‘Satisfactory’ or ‘Unsatisfactory’ will appear in the result slip and the transcript issued by the University.
+The 'S' or 'U' notations for ‘Satisfactory’ or ‘Unsatisfactory’ respectively will appear in the results slip and the transcript issued by the University.

 (b) A student will receive AU towards his degree only if he attains an ‘S’ (Satisfactory) grade.
 He earns no AU for courses with a 'U' grade.

-(c) The 'S' or 'U' notations carry no grade point and hence have no effect on the CGPA and the classification of degrees.
+(c) The 'S' or 'U' notations carry no grade point and hence have no effect on the GPA and the classification of degrees.

 (d) A student is to select the courses that he would like to be graded S/U online.
-Students will be informed each semester on the period to declare S/U for the courses that they have registered in that semester.
-Schools will advise their students on the courses that are available on S/U option.
+Students will be informed each semester on the period to declare S/U for the courses that they have registered in that semester and may seek advice from the Schools on the courses that are available on S/U option.

 (e) The S/U option does not apply to: